-The light is yellow and signals that the charge on the machine has exceed the 70% of the maximum payload admitted.
-The yellow light is switched off if the charge on the machine is under the 70% of the maximum payload admitted.
+The light is yellow and signals that the charge on the machine has exceeded 70% of the maximum payload admitted.
+The yellow light is switched off if the charge on the machine is under 70% of the maximum payload admitted.